 - Shared loads are permissible.

-- Please keep your dog leashed at all times.
+- Please keep your dog under control at all times.

 - Dogs may not be left at the hostel unsupervised.